Decomposition spaces in Combinatorics: Examples

 \begin{lemma} The inclusion functor $\CC \to \DD$ is \culf. \end{lemma}

 Essentially this is for the same reason as the type reduction argument: \culf-ness is about factorisations of the codomain maps, and this is not affected by what happens at the domain.

 Now that in $\DD$ we have symmetries built in naturally, there is no reason to restrict to the skeleton anymore.
-As an equivalent $\DD$ we can take the same description but allow the objects to be surjections between arbitrary finite sets, instead of just those chosen sets $\underline n$.
-Note that this bigger category $\DD$ has a natural interpretation in terms of partitions: suppose we want a notion of partition, but do not wish to restrict attention to those chosen sets $\underline n$.
-We would then have to say when two partitions are considered the same, and more generally what should be the notion of morphism of partitions: the natural notion is to have a bijection at the domain that preserves block membership, i.e.~bijections $f$ such such that if $t_1$ and $t_2$ belong to the same block, then also $ft_1$ and $ft_2$ belong to the same block.
-It is clear that this is precisely a refinement.
+As an equivalent $\DD'$ we can take the same description but allow the objects to be surjections between arbitrary finite sets, instead of just those chosen sets $\underline n$.
+Note that this bigger category $\DD'$ has a natural interpretation in terms of partitions: suppose we want a notion of partition, but do not wish to restrict attention to those chosen sets $\underline n$.
+We would then have to say when two partitions are considered the same, and more generally what should be the notion of morphism of partitions: the natural notion is to have a bijection at the domain that preserves block membership, i.e.~a bijection $f$ such that if $t_1$ and $t_2$ belong to the same block, then also $ft_1$ and $ft_2$ belong to the same block.
+Such a bijection induces a unique surjection between the codomains and it is clear that this notion of morphism is precisely a refinement.
 This is a category rather than a poset: it mixes the poset structure with the invertible maps given by renaming of set elements.
-Note that a partition in $\DD$ has more automorphisms than in $\CC$: for example a $(2,2)$-partition has an automorphism group of order $8$, namely $4$ possibilities to permute within the blocks, and $2$ possibilities of interchanging the blocks.
+Note that a partition in $\DD$ or in $\DD'$ has more automorphisms than in $\CC$: for example a $(2,2)$-partition has an automorphism group of order $8$, namely $4$ possibilities to permute within the blocks, and $2$ possibilities of interchanging the blocks.

 With these extra symmetries we have